alomran858/startup-starter/README.md

 - seed it: `python seeder.py`
 - run the app: `python startup-starter.py`

+## New Founder route:
+- To get to new founders route enter this link `startups/$id/founders`

 ## requirements:
 - List all startups in the root route
 - By clicking on a startup name, opens up a page with that startup details: name and founders